 EXAMPLE 1: If a C++ analyzer detects that no file defines a global function main, then that result cannot be associated with a file.

+NOTE 2: The locations array is not defined to contain unique (§3.7.3) elements because some tools report a line number but not a column number for a result’s location.
+Such a tool might report the same result twice on the same line, in some cases producing multiple identical location objects.

 The locations array SHALL NOT contain more than one element unless the condition indicated by the result, if any, can only be corrected by making a change at every location specified in the array.

-EXAMPLE 2: In C#, which support “partial” classes, portions of the declaration of a single class can occur at multiple locations in the source code.
+EXAMPLE 2: In C#, which supports “partial” classes, portions of the declaration of a single class can occur at multiple locations in the source code.
 If an analysis tool reports that the name of such a class does not conform to a specified convention, then the resulting log file might contain a single result object, which would contain a locations array each of whose elements specifies a location in the source code where the class name occurs.

-The locations array SHALL NOT be used to specify distinct occurrences of the same result, which can be corrected independently.
+The locations array SHALL NOT be used to specify distinct occurrences of the same result which can be corrected independently.

 EXAMPLE 3: Consider an analysis tool which locates misspelled words in documentation, and suppose this tool scans a document in which the same word is misspelled in two distinct locations.
-Then the resulting log file must contain two distinct result objects, each of which contains a locations array containing a single location object specifying the location of one instance of the misspelled word.
-In contrast, consider a tool which locates misspelled words in variable names.
-If the tool detects a misspelled variable name, it must produce a single result object whose locations array contains the location of every reference to the variable, since fixing some but not all of the references would cause a compilation error.
+Then the resulting log file must contain two distinct result objects each of which contains a locations array containing a single location object specifying the location of one instance of the misspelled word.
+EXAMPLE 4: In contrast, consider a tool which locates misspelled words in variable names.
+If the tool detects a misspelled variable name, it might produce a single result object whose locations array contains the location of every reference to the variable, since fixing some but not all of the references would cause a compilation error.

 analysisTarget property

-If the analysis target differs from the result file, a result object SHOULD contain a property named analysisTarget whose value is a fileLocation object (§3.3) that specifies the analysis target.
+If the analysis target differs from the result file, a result object SHOULD contain a property named analysisTarget whose value is an artifactLocation object (§3.4) that specifies the analysis target.

 If the analysis target and the result file are the same, the analysisTarget property SHOULD be absent.

 EXAMPLE: In this example, the tool’s analysis target was the file mouse.c.
-In the course of the scan, the tool detected a result in the included file mouse.h.
+During the scan, the tool detected a result in the included file mouse.h.

-{ # A result object (§3.19).
+{ # A result object (§3.27).

-"analysisTarget": { # A fileLocation object (§3.3
+"analysisTarget": { # An artifactLocation object (§3.4).

 "uri": "input/mouse.c",